-Gather by the campfire and learn earth based skills.
+Gather by the campfire and learn earth-based skills.

 Watch your kids become more comfortable in the wild.

 Adults, kids, teens, parents, elders and littlies will all find magic to discover in the village.
-In the past, villagers have woven baskets from grass fibres, made fire without matches, practised listening to the language of birds, slept out in bush shelters, engaged their senses to follow tracks and signs of life in the wild, played wild games for hours, eco-dyed garments in a bubbling pot over the campfire, shared adventurous stories and songs circles under the stars.
-What will we create together these school holidays?
+In the past, villagers have woven baskets from grass fibres, made fire without matches, practiced listening to the language of birds, slept out in bush shelters, engaged their senses to follow tracks and signs of life in the wild, played wild games for hours, eco-dyed garments in a bubbling pot over the campfire, shared adventurous stories and songs circles under the stars.
+What will we create together during these school holidays?

 Each morning, awaken to the gentle, melodic tunes of our morning singers (or awaken earlier to the chorus of birds emanating from the surrounding bush!)
 After breakfast, gather with the whole village before the kids, teens, littlies and adults go their separate ways for a morning of play and adventure.

-Kids venture into the bush to experience a free flowing exploration of the surrounding bush with experienced nature connection mentors.
+Kids venture into the bush to experience a free-flowing exploration of the surrounding bush with experienced nature connection mentors.
 Together the mentors and kids immerse in story and song, play games, follow their curiosity and creativity as they wander and explore, find animal tracks and practice wild skills and crafts.
 Over the days, they will open into a deep awareness of the wild world as they connect with plants, earth, animals and each other.

 Adults choose their own adventure: learning earth-based skills and exploring nature observation and ecological literacy.
 With the kids off with mentors, there is time for adults to engage in their own playful nature with awareness games and bushcraft activities – this is a chance for your archetypal ‘wild child’ to come alive.
-Some folks opt for deeply connective adult sharing circles where parents and adults alike are held in a safer space to share how folks are really travelling.
-A warm and welcoming wellbeing space catches tired bodies and souls throughout the day, with tea and cushions and rugs a plenty.
+Some folks opt for deeply connective adult-sharing circles where parents and adults alike are held in a safer space to share how folks are really travelling.
+A warm and welcoming well-being space catches tired bodies and souls throughout the day, with tea and cushions and rugs a plenty.

 Little ones who are still “in the pouch” gather together with their parents and mentors to play and have adventures a little closer to camp.